cardano-foundation/developer-portal/docs/native-tokens/minting.md

 ---
 id: minting
-title: Minting native assets
+title: Minting Native Assets
-sidebar_label: Minting native assets
+sidebar_label: Minting Native Assets
 ---

 In this section, we will be minting native assets - **not NFTs**.

 It is strongly advised to work through this section and get a better understanding of how transactions and minting works.
 Minting NFTs will follow the same process, with only a few tweaks.
-If you want to jump to NFTs, please visit [Minting NFTs](minting_nfts.md).
+If you want to jump to NFTs, please visit [Minting NFTs](minting-nfts.md).

 ## Prerequisites